ShadowLinks/KibblesTasty-elements/README.md

 Thanks to Zenoverlordian who I forked from.

 ## Plans
 Currently planning on adding content Kibbles' Compendium of Legends and Legacies then branching out from there.
+Old code from Zenoverlordian will stay in the not updated folder for now.

 ### Classes (4)
 - Occultist